sahilthapa001/Multi-vendor/README.md

 ## Multi vendor application
-In this application, there are features like mail activation, Authentication and notification alert through toastand many more.
+In this application, there are features like mail activation, Authentication and notification alert through toast and many more.